Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

   ![run](images/run.png)

-**Note:** If you met issue like this: `section .text will not fit in region ilm`, this is caused generally by ilm/dlm size not big enough to store the code, please change the ilm/dlm size from 64K/64K to 512K/512K.
+**Note:** If you meet an issue like this: `section .text will not fit in region ilm`, this is caused generally by ilm/dlm size not big enough to store the code, please change the ilm/dlm size from 64K/64K to 512K/512K.
 If run on hardware, please make sure the hardware is configured with 512K ILM/DLM.

 ~~~sh